Think4dvantage/Cyclevision-Video-Tool/README.md

  -filter_complex | start complex filter which enables you do to crazy things [1:v] | Take Videostream of Video 1 scale=550:-1, | Scale Video [1] it to 550*302 Pixels
- pad=1920:1080: | Keep the size of the Stream of Video [1] on FullHD - this is needed so that the two steams can be blended together (blending needs same Resolution) ow-iw-1360:oh-ih-10 | put the Scaled video on the Bottomleft Corner with 10px padding (1360 + 550 = 1910 - makes a 10px margin) setsar=sar=1, format=rgba [bs] | set Color preset for blending and store the altered Stream of [1] as [bs] [0:v] setsar=sar=1, format=rgba [fb] | Set Color Preset for Video [0] and store it as [fb]
+ pad=1920:1080: | Keep the size of the Stream of Video [1] on FullHD - this is needed so that the two streams can be blended together (blending needs same Resolution) ow-iw-1360:oh-ih-10 | put the Scaled video on the Bottomleft Corner with 10px padding (1360 + 550 = 1910 - makes a 10px margin) setsar=sar=1, format=rgba [bs] | set Color preset for blending and store the altered Stream of [1] as [bs] [0:v] setsar=sar=1, format=rgba [fb] | Set Color Preset for Video [0] and store it as [fb]